 How to speed up your data room setup

 Things are happening fast in the M&A world.
-Now that people are working from home and digital due diligence is becoming the new norm, having an intuitive data room in place is more important than ever.
+Now that people are working more from home and digital due diligence is becoming more normal, having an intuitive data room in place is more important than ever.

 The quicker you set up the data room, the sooner buyers can get started with a due diligence.
 Not using a data room, or a data room that is not easy to use, could have a detrimental effect on the deal process and speed for yourself or your client.
 Your organisation will also use a lot of the workday on internal admin and not on the most important task: Strategy and closing deals.

 In this blog post, our Client Managers, Nina Felic, Anton Larsen and Bobo Tiger, will tell you about the smartest and fastest ways to get started with a data room in order to get the best possible outcome.

 Here are ten take-aways to keep in mind when you have a tight schedule: